Farrabi/Binance_takehome_test/README.md

 Visit http://localhost:8080/metrics to see the answer of Q6.

 ## To Do / Next Steps
-- Unit tests
+- Unit tests.
-- Handling of exceptions
+- Handling of exceptions.
-- Create an API endpoint to serve near real-time data as the market is volatile and the top 5 crypto will fluctuate.
-This can be done using a websocket or simply refresh the endpoint every seconds.
+- Make a proper api in case if those values need to be queried regularly.
+- Maybe refresh the localhost:8080/metrics page every 10 seconds (not sure if needed).